Here is our step-by-step guide to buying a motorhome or campervan in France as a non-resident.

 For an insurance quote:

-– International driving permit provided by your country of residence.
+– If non-EU, an International driving permit provided by your country of residence (category B stamp for 3500kg motorhomes, category C stamp for above).

 – Proof of no claims discount provided by your country of residence (standard vehicle policies are accepted).